AguaClara/String-Digester/Summer_2019/Reports/report1.md

 ## Introduction

 The String Digester sub-team was created in response to the need for additional wastewater treatment after treatment from the Upflow Anaerobic Sludge Blanket (UASB) reactor.
 A trickling filter is a secondary wastewater treatment system that removes organic matter from the wastewater through biological means, and is crucial for the removal of harmful pathogens.
 The goal of the String Digester subteam was to design a new trickling filter using strings as media that addresses the expensive nature and inefficiency of conventional designs.
-Current trickling filters utilize a large mechanical distributor arm to spray water onto filter media, which req costly distributor arms which clog easily and distribute water unevenly. are inefficient due to uneven distribution of water and preferential flow.
+Current trickling filters utilize a large mechanical distributor arm to spray water onto filter media, which require costly distributor arms which clog easily and distribute water unevenly. are inefficient due to uneven distribution of water and preferential flow.
 Additionally, the clogging of distributor arms causes problems in daily operation.

  The subteam aimed to increase space efficiency by using a matrix of densely packed strings as the filter media.
 Additionally, the subteam began designing a